 Requesting Access to SPOT

-Step One: Complete the application (linked below) to submit a SPOT Account Request Form.
+Step One: Complete the application (linked below) to submit a SPOT Intake Form.

-Note: While the completion of the application is the first step of reporting (thereby meeting the 24-hour requirement in place by Cal/OSHA), you will still need to submit case information once you receive access to SPOT to be fully compliant.
+Note: While the completion of the application is the first step of reporting (thereby meeting the 24-hour requirement in place by Cal/OSHA), you will still need to submit case information via SPOT once you receive access to be fully compliant.

 Step Two: Once you have submitted your request, the Placer County Case Investigation office will review your form and email you with the next steps.
 The Placer County Case Investigation office is open Monday – Friday from 9 AM to 3 PM.
 The office is closed on all county holidays.
 If you submit your account request over the weekend or on a county holiday, your request will be reviewed the next workday.